JohnBerg60/html-workflow/README.md

 `git clone https://github.com/JBerg60/html-workflow.git`<br />
 A new folder with subfolders html-workflow will be created with all files

-2. Update all node modules by running `npm install`
+2. Update all node modules by running `npm install`.
+Restart VS Code if nessesary.

 3. Start the devellopment by running `gulp`
 This will start a local web server, with browser reload.